 This segmentation can be useful for selling seasonal products like umbrellas, winter boots, summer flip-flops, etc. But you can also use this type of segmentation to simply create something specifically for the season, as W&P Design has done in the example below.

 They created this campaign to sell their products for making cocktails.
 Now, cocktails are not a seasonal product, so they could have made it general.
-But instead, they are targeting customers experiencing winter and providing them with cocktail recipe ideas for the winter.
+Instead, they are targeting customers experiencing winter and providing them with cocktail recipe ideas for the winter.

-By doing this, they can relate with their customers and give them exactly what they might need, thus increasing the chances of conversions.
+By doing this, they can relate with their target customers, get to know about their pain points, and give them exactly what they might need, thus increasing the chances of customer retention.

 Source: Really good emails